Hello, I’m Wendy

 • “10-Steps to Personal Resilience & Empowerment in a Chaotic Climate”, Good Grief Network, webinar, 2022-2023

-• “Images of Healing in Sand Play Therapy”, Marie Jose Dhaese, webinar, 2022
+• “Images of Healing in Sand Play Therapy”, Marie José Dhaese, Centre for Expressive Therapy, webinar, 2022

-• “Expressive Play Therapy for Healing Complex Trauma”, Marie Jose Dhaese, webinar, 2022
+• “Expressive Play Therapy for Healing Complex Trauma”, Marie José Dhaese, Centre for Expressive Therapy, webinar, 2022

 • “Systemic Traumatology Exploration” & “Advanced Exploration Program”, Karin Dremel, 2021-2022